Mpro256/Mpro256/README.md

 - Built a computer without my house burning down
 - Made a [Simple Google Sign-In App in JS](https://github.com/Mpro256/SimpleGoogleSignIn)

-### The one thing I'm most proud of is...
+### One thing I'm really interested in is...
-- I helped stop a massive RAT (Remote Access Token, built to steal Minecraft and Discord Tokens and Session IDs) from infecting innocent players.
+- Cyber Security!